carymrobbins/sbt-sh/readme.markdown

 sbt-sh
 ======

-If you're like me you will often find yourself typing in shell commands into the sbt shell without thinking:

-	> git status
-	[error] Not a valid key: git (similar: target) [error] git status
-	[error]    ^
-	>

-Using the sbt-sh plugin (and sbt-0.10) you can invoke shell commands:
+Using the sbt-sh plugin you can invoke shell commands:

 	> sh git status
 	# On branch master